What is Burn Rate, and Why Does It Matter for Startups?

 5. How do I know when it’s time to raise more funds?

 It’s time to raise more funds when you’ve exhausted your cash reserves, need more resources to scale, or if you’re hitting important milestones that need additional investment.
-Always ensure your startup’s burn rate aligns with your ability to attract investors or create revenue.
+Always ensure your startup’s burn rate aligns with your ability to attract investors or generate revenue.